hulkinBrain/docker-opencv2/README.md

 - Virtualenv

 _Please check the requirements.txt for other libraries which get installed while running the Dockerfile and make changes to install more libraries_

+This ```Dockerfile``` is based on the official docker [Python image](https://hub.docker.com/_/python/) and contains the bash script commands to install OpenCV which have been taken from [here](https://github.com/milq/milq/blob/master/scripts/bash/install-opencv.sh).
+The commands have been altered a little to install the above mentioned libraries.

+### Instructions to install any library using ```Dockerfile```

+To install any library, search the linux bash installation method for that library.
+Just paste the commands which you'd execute sequentially on a linux bash shell for installation, inside the Dockerfile.
+Check out the Dockerfile in this repository to see how to paste the bash commands.

 **To test the docker image run the following command:**